-4.2.2 Thermal/electrical pad guidelines
+4.2.2 Thermal/Electrical Pad Guidelines

-Exposed pad (EP) HSOP packages are based on a thermally/electrically enhanced lead frame technology.
-The bottom of the package provides the primary heat removal path, as well as excellent electrical grounding to the PCB.
-In an EP package, the die attach paddle is down-set within the package such that the pad is exposed during the mold process.
-In Figure 6, white arrows show the heat flow.
-To optimize thermal performance, the PCB design should include a thermal plane as shown in Figure 6.
+Exposed pad (EP) SOIC packages are thermally/electrically enhanced leadframe technology based.
+The bottom of the package provides the primary heat removal path as well as excellent electrical grounding to the PCB.
+In an EP package, the die attach paddle is down-set within the package such that the pad is exposed during the mold process, as shown in Figure 7.
+White arrows indicate heat flow.
+To optimize thermal performance, the PCB design should include a thermal plane, as shown in Figure 7.

 Although the land pattern design for EP lead attachment on the PCB should be the same as that for conventional, non-thermally/electrically enhanced packages, extra features are required during the PCB design and assembly stage for effectively mounting thermally/electrically enhanced packages.
-In addition, repair and rework of assembled packages may involve extra steps, depending upon the current rework practice within the company.
+In addition, repair and rework of assembled packages may involve some extra steps, depending upon the current rework practice within the company.